testazure11/react-automate-linting-and-testing/README.md

 When the development web server starts, it should open the React web site in your default web browser.
 The url will be [http://localhost:3000](http://localhost:3000)

-**Step 6.** Start watching the [YouTube Video](#) and code along to learn more about how to use Git Hooks and Azure Pipelines to implement automatic code linting and unit test execution on the client and the server.
+**Step 6.** Start watching the [YouTube Video](#) and code along to learn more about how to use Azure Pipelines to implement automatic code linting and unit test execution on Git pull requests.